Dragon1 Standard: Architecture

 • Eye catcher

-The Colosseum structure includes all of the old/classical architecture orders for the way columns are constructed.
+The Colosseum structure includes all of the old/classical architecture orders for constructing columns.

 Total Concept Design Sketch or Architecture Vision

-Using the concepts, a functions diagram and concepts diagram can be created by the architect where he relates the needs, issues, concerns, and requirements from stakeholders to the functions and functions to the concepts, to justify the selection of these functions and concepts.
+Using the concepts, a functions diagram and concepts diagram can be created by the architect where he relates the needs, issues, concerns, and requirements of stakeholders to the functions and functions to the concepts to justify the selection of these functions and concepts.
 Functions are defined as a fulfillment of the task.
-A function can be regarded as a very generic concept without any (recognizable) technology (because of etymology).
+A function can be regarded as a generic concept without any (recognizable) technology (because of etymology).

-In building and landscape architecture it is also done that the site or environment is photographed, visualized, and examined thoroughly in its current state.
-If you build a bridge or a building, you don't want it to sink into the ground right away.
+In building and landscape architecture, it is also done that the site or environment is photographed, visualized, and examined thoroughly in its current state.
+If you build a bridge or a building, you don't want it to sink into the ground immediately.

 These diagrams need to be discussed and changed in many cycles over and over again with the stakeholders and the architect until the most important stakeholders agree with it.

-Next, the architect creates a total concept design sketch at A0 size using metaphorical pictures and icons for all the functions and concepts hinting and highlighting certain elements and showing that the structure or solution can answer all the use scenarios or use cases.
-Like in the case of the Colosseum all types of events can be held with the desired outcomes.
+Next, the architect creates a total concept design sketch at A0 size using metaphorical pictures and icons for all the functions and concepts, hinting and highlighting certain elements and showing that the structure or solution can answer all the use scenarios or use cases.
+For example, in the case of the Colosseum, all types of events can be held with the desired outcomes.

 The Ground Floor Plan or Structure Vision